 Skip To Main Content

-Below is a list of commonly used terms to assist you when dealing with classification and compensation issues.
-This glossary is simply a guideline and any System Regulation or Rule would prevail any information listed.
+Below is a list of commonly used terms and definitions to assist you when working with classification and compensation issues.
+This glossary is simply a guideline, and any System Regulation or Rule would prevail over any information listed.

 Budgeted Staff Employee